Originally published Fall, 2017

 The husband and I begin conversations, as we often do, that travels down many highways, side roads and dirt paths.
 Last night we found ourselves in the land of place names.

 I have spent most of my life in the West.
-Two places rack up the most years: California, where I was born and raised, and the state of Washington, where I have lived for the past 30 years.
-Both states butt up against the Pacific Ocean, anything but peaceful most seasons, vast but filled with islands, and bordering another continent well out of view.
-But in the establishment of place names, neither Western state could be more different.
+Two places rank up the most years: California, where I was born and raised, and the state of Washington, where I have lived for the past 30 years.
+Both states abut the Pacific Ocean, anything but peaceful most seasons, vast but filled with islands, and bordering another continent well out of view.
+But in the establishment of place names, neither West Coast state could be more different.

 Until the Spanish came on the scene, California was full of culture, speech, religion, families, slave trade and more.
-These were the natives, numerous tribal enclaves of multiple generations: Quechen, Yuman, Modoc, Miwoc, Pomo.
-First contact with European culture—Spanish and later Russian—occurred in the mid to late 18th century when Spanish Catholic missionaries stumbled into Southern California and set up shop in the San Diego area.
+These were the native peoples, numerous tribal enclaves of multiple generations: Quechen, Yuman, Modoc, Miwoc, Pomo.
+First contact with European culture—Spanish and later Russian—occurred in the mid to late 18th century when Spanish Catholic missonaries stumbled into Southern California and set up shop in the San Diego area.
 As early as 1818, Russian explorers and merchant men settled along the Northern California Coast.